 Maison sur piliers de pierres à Faudoas.
 N. Dupuy

-René Gaillard Lala was a Tarn-et-Garonne painter known for his church restorations and decorations, including more than 30 in Tarn-et-Garonne.
+René Gaillard Lala was a painter from Tarn-et-Garonne who was well-known for his church restorations and decorative work, including more than 30 that he undertook in Tarn-et-Garonne.
 In Lomagne, he painted the colossal work of Faudoas, that of Gariès and Lavit.
+He is also famous for his numerous watercolours of the regional landscape.